 Panasonic PT-AE8000 Projector Overview

-The Panasonic PT-AE8000 is Panasonic's second generation 3D capable projector.
+The Panasonic PT-AE8000 (or PT-AE8000U for the U.S.) is Panasonic's second generation 3D capable projector.
 It is already shipping (10/2012).

 What we have here is one of the most feature laden projectors on the market.
 The PT-AE8000U is versatile, with lots of placement flexibility.
 It's even got a toy store of cool features for geeks, including a waveform generator, and the ability to do side by side comparisons when you change some settings.

 Before I go further, I want to thank one of our dealers for providing us with a brand new PT-AE8000U for this review.
 I still had not been able to confirm a unit from Panasonic, so Visual Apex came through for us.

 It is also bright.
 Rather, last year's PT-AE7000 was very bright, claiming 2000 lumens.
 This year Panasonic claims an extra 400 lumens under the hood.
 That certainly helps with 3D viewing, and gives you a genuine light canon.
 The PT-AE8000 is built for a dedicated home theater or cave, but is one of the most capable projectors for brighter rooms - your bonus, family and livingrooms.

 It really is bright.
 The Panasonic's most direct competitor this year is Epson's Home Cinema 5020.
 (These two companies slug it out every year, as the two dominant top quality 3LCD home theater projectors.)
 A strange thing has happened.
 For years, the Epson projectors were always the brighter - never drastically so, just something you could count on.
 This year the Panasonic PT-AE8000U claims 2400 lumens - the same number as the Epson.
 In their brightest modes, when we measured, however, the Panasonic beat the Epson by a few dozen lumens.
 That's never happened before.
 For the first time, they are essentially a dead tie at their brightest.